TZstatsADS/Fall2016-proj5-grp1/README.md

 	+ __Further improvement:__ In order to predict a more beautiful melody, we could improve by:
 		+ Add more data and styles in the training step, and select better music.
 		+ Adjust the parameter in the training model----with more data we can allow a larger network
+		+ If you are interested now, you may want to glance at what similar things [DeepMind](https://deepmind.com/blog/wavenet-generative-model-raw-audio/) has done.

 __Contribution statement__: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.